 - At this juncture, the unadjusted trial balance is already prepared.

-- In this step of the accounting cycle, the adjusting entries are prepared.
+- In this step, the adjusting entries are prepared.

 - The adjusting entries are typically related to accrual adjustments, periodical depreciation adjustments or amortization adjustments.